Tulsipur

-Tulsipur is a town and tehsil in the Balrampur district of the Indian state of Uttar Pradesh.
+Tulsipur is a town and tehsil in the Balrampur district of the Indian state of Uttar Pradesh, A very famous sacred place Devi Patan Temple lies in the city, which is a sacred and pilgrimage site for Hindus, many pilgrims across the country and from Nepal log participation during Maha Shivratri and a fair also held during the festival."

 Geography

-Tulsipur is located near the India-Nepal border on the banks of the River Nakti (also known as River Siria) and is 23 km from Koilabas and 190 km from the state capital Lucknow.
+Tulsipur is located near the India-Nepal border on the banks of the River Nakti and River Siria and is 20 km from Koilabas and 190 km from the state capital Lucknow.
 It is located 28 km from Balrampur District.

 History

 The House of Tulsipur ruled one of the largest Taluqs of Oudh, India, which then included the Dang and Deukhuri Valleys.

 Demographics

 At the 2011 Indian Census, Tulsipur had a population of 24,488, of which 12,861 were males and 11,627 were females.
 The population within the 0-6 year age group was 3,686.
 The literate population numbered 14,259, which constituted 58.2% of the population with male literacy of 63.8% and female literacy of 52.1%.
 The effective literacy rate of the population aged 7 and over was 68.5%, of which male literacy rate was 74.9% and female literacy rate was 61.5%.
 The Scheduled Castes and Scheduled Tribes population was 1,119 and 24 respectively.
 Tulsipur had 3,776 households in 2011.